Find a Document

 Metropolitan is working collaboratively with its 26 member agencies and county emergency managers throughout the region to develop a Local Hazard Mitigation Plan, which identifies and analyzes a comprehensive range of strategies and projects to reduce the impact of natural hazards to Southern California’s water supplies.

 The LHMP is vital to help ensure Metropolitan can continue delivering on its mission to provide its service area reliable supplies even in the face of emergencies.
-Development of the LHMP began in fall 2021 with data collection, analysis of existing conditions, and initial outreach, and will continue through early summer.
+Development of the LHMP began with data collection, analysis of existing conditions, and outreach.

 Metropolitan is prepared to ensure Southern California has water even in a worst-case scenario: a major earthquake.
 We have programs to improve the resilience of our infrastructure against earthquakes and we’re prepared to respond in case of emergency and restore our systems as quickly as possible.
 We also have emergency reserves set aside in the event our imported supplies are cut off while repairs are being made.
 Our Seismic Resilience Strategy is a multi-faceted approach that involves coordination among several key areas within Metropolitan as well as close collaboration with the California Department of Water Resources and the Los Angeles Department of Water and Power, owners of the other two major imported water conveyance systems of the region, to enhance regional seismic resilience.